Moustapha Name: Paris FC

 On 27 June 2020, Name signed with Paris FC after successful seasons with Pau in the Championnat National.
 He made his professional debut with Paris FC in a 3–0 Ligue 2 win over Chambly on 22 August 2020.

+Pafos

+On 31 August 2022, Pafos announced the signing of Name.

+On 4 February 2025, Name joined CFR Cluj on loan for the remainder of the season.

+United FC

+On 24 September 2025, UAE First Division League club United FC announced the signing of Name.

 International career

 Name debuted with the Senegal national team in a 2–0 2021 Africa Cup of Nations qualification win over Guinea Bissau on 11 November 2020.

+He was part of Senegal's squad for the 2021 Africa Cup of Nations; the Lions of Teranga went on to win the tournament for the first time in their history.

+Name was appointed a Grand Officer of the National Order of the Lion by President of Senegal Macky Sall following the nation's victory at the tournament.